kutayeroglu/comp305-group16-project/README.md

 TO DO
-#1.To improve space complexity, instead of creating list of empty lists, can we use hash map?
-#2.Can we make our solution recursive, to improve performance?
-#3.Is a different solution possible?
+#1.Is a different solution possible?
-#4.Should we implement the same code in OOP, would that make any difference performance-wise?
+#2.Should we implement the same code in OOP, would that make any difference performance-wise?
+#3.Read input from text file.
 Results retrieved